ricardojoserf/amazon-mwaa-RCE/README.md

 CVE-2024-39877 is a vulnerability affecting Apache Airflow versions 2.4.0 to 2.9.2, included.
 It allows authenticated users with DAG editing permissions to inject malicious Jinja2 templates into the **doc_md field**, leading to RCE.

-It is perfectly explained in this [Securelayer7 blog](https://blog.securelayer7.net/arbitrary-code-execution-in-apache-airflow/), but I still needed to dig a little more in it to actually execute commands.
+The exploit was made public in this [Securelayer7 blog](https://blog.securelayer7.net/arbitrary-code-execution-in-apache-airflow/), but I still needed to dig a little more in it to actually execute commands.

 First, I installed the software using Docker.
 The Amazon MWAA instance was using the 2.9.2 version, so I used the same: